mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 - N1-A3 correction: immutable false-green after numeric/registry-byte audit;
 - N1-A4 correction: gold controls `8/8`, raw rows `1/1`, hostiles `130/130`,
   fresh independent acceptance `1/1`, committed at `81b2a0a`;
-- N2 scientific experiments: `0/4` terminal receipts; N2-F0 is one terminal
+- N2 scientific experiments: `0/4` terminal receipts; N2-F0 and N2a are two
-  mechanics root with zero credit; one same-task N2a correction is authorized but not sent;
+  terminal mechanics attempts with zero credit; one same-task N2b correction is authorized but not sent;
 - N3 critiques/agglomeration: `0/5`;
 - strict 3x, strict 2x, measured break-even: each `0/5`;
 - Value receiver: `14/34 = 41.18%`;